HeardLibrary/digital-scholarship/manage/control/github/branch.md

 One way to model the workflow on a project is to associate each commit with the solution of a particular problem.
 In this model, work begins by identifying each discrete problem that needs to be solved before achieving some particular milestone in the project (e.g. a release).
 The GitHub web interface has a formal mechanism for tracking such problems -- its *issues tracker*.
 For now we will use the issues tracker minimally, but later we will see how to integrate it more fully with the GitHub's other collaborative tools.

-In looking at my alter ego Tomy the Cat's "Favorite foods" document, I can immeidately see two problems:
+In looking at my alter ego Tomy the Cat's "Favorite foods" document, I can immediately see two problems:

 <img src="../images-branch/document-with-problems.png" style="border:1px solid black">